sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_03_develop_code_features.md

 # Develop code features using GitHub Copilot

+GitHub Copilot helps developers write code faster and with fewer errors.
+It provides suggestions for code snippets, functions, and even entire classes based on the context of the code being written.

-This exercise should take approximately **20** minutes to complete.
+This exercise should take approximately **30** minutes to complete.

 ## Before you start